EleanaPol/mlagents-playground/README.md

 ## Set-Up & Dependencies
 ### Unity
+Start new unity project and add the following:
 * *com.unity.ml-agents* package
 * *com.unity.ml-agents.extensions* package (only accessible locally when you clone the [ml-agents repo](https://github.com/Unity-Technologies/ml-agents))
 ### Python